How eight peer cities run their off-leash systems.

-Six peer cities, detail on how each one runs its off-leash dog area system.
-Counting methodology, governance model, funding mechanism, operating rules, and at least one notable design choice per city that Seattle has not tried.
-The aggregate comparison is on Part I and Budget Finding 08; this page is where the per-city detail lives with verified primary sources.
+Per-city detail on Portland, San Francisco, Vancouver BC, Washington DC, Minneapolis, New York, Austin, and Boise.
+Counting methodology, governance model, funding mechanism, operating rules, and at least one design choice per city that Seattle has not used.
+The aggregate comparison is in Part I and Budget Finding 08; this page carries the per-city detail and primary sources.

 Portland Parks & Recreation operates a mix of fenced and unfenced off-leash sites, with unfenced voice-control areas making up the majority.
-The city's own page describes "over 30 dog off-leash areas — both fenced and unfenced," which is the fundamental methodological difference from Seattle's fenced-only count.
+The city's own page describes "over 30 dog off-leash areas — both fenced and unfenced"; Trust for Public Land (TPL) ParkScore 2025 counts 38.
+The 5.74 / 100K and 3.2× per-capita figures throughout this site use the TPL count for apples-to-apples comparison; the fenced-only / voice-control mix is the methodological difference from Seattle's fenced-only count.

 City-run by Portland Parks & Recreation (PP&R).
-Informal volunteer advocacy via long-standing groups like DOG PAC (Dog Owners Group Political Action Committee); no formal co-management MOUs at the scale of Seattle's COLA or DC's Friends-of-park system.
+Volunteer advocacy runs through long-standing groups such as DOG PAC (Dog Owners Group Political Action Committee); there are no formal co-management MOUs at the scale of Seattle's Citizens for Off-Leash Areas (COLA) or DC's Friends-of-park system.
 Day-to-day maintenance is PP&R staff.

 PP&R general fund plus the voter-approved Parks Local Option Levy (renewed November 2020, five-year, ~$47M/yr citywide).
-Dog-park-specific line item is not broken out.
-Dog license fees flow to Multnomah County Animal Services — not to PP&R — so unlike some cities, license revenue does not fund dog parks.
+A dog-park-specific line item is not broken out.
+Dog license fees flow to Multnomah County Animal Services rather than to PP&R, so license revenue does not fund dog parks.

 Portland uses the general half-mile / 10-minute walk standard for parks overall.
-No published OLA-specific walkshed standard, but because the count is larger and many areas are unfenced voice-control, a typical Portland dog owner has multiple legal options within that 10-min radius.
+There is no published OLA-specific walkshed standard.
+Because the count is larger and many areas are unfenced voice-control, a typical Portland dog owner has multiple legal options within a 10-minute walk.

 City-run (SF Rec & Park).
 SFDOG (San Francisco Dog Owners Group) is the long-standing volunteer advocacy org and participates in the Dog Advisory Committee.
 Rules require picking up waste, keeping dogs under owner control, professional dog-walkers limited to eight dogs per person, and dogs must be licensed and vaccinated.

-SF uses TPL's 10-minute walk standard for parks generally; SF ranks #6 on TPL ParkScore with near-100% of residents within 10-min walk of any park.
-No OLA-specific walkshed.
+SF uses TPL's 10-minute walk standard for parks generally; SF ranks #6 on TPL ParkScore with near-100% of residents within 10-minute walk of any park.
+There is no OLA-specific walkshed.

 Vancouver's Park Board is the only independently-elected parks body in any major Canadian city — seven commissioners elected by Vancouver voters, running parks independently of City Council.
-The Park Board passed the People, Parks, and Dogs: A Strategy for Sharing Vancouver's Parks in 2017, the most ambitious OLA planning framework of any peer city.
+The Park Board passed the People, Parks, and Dogs: A Strategy for Sharing Vancouver's Parks in 2017, the most detailed OLA planning framework among the eight peer cities.

 Vancouver's Park Board is elected citywide every four years.
-Parks decisions — including OLA site selection, designation changes, and programming — go through commissioners who are directly accountable at the ballot box, not through a mayoral department.
-This is the single biggest governance contrast with Seattle, where SPR is a mayoral department and OLA decisions sit below the waterline of political attention most of the time.
+Parks decisions — including OLA site selection, designation changes, and programming — go through commissioners who are directly accountable at the ballot box, rather than through a mayoral department.
+This is the largest governance contrast with Seattle, where Seattle Parks & Recreation (SPR) is a mayoral department.

 Under the Park Board's 2023–2026 Capital Plan, Vancouver has opened or is completing: Heather Park OLA (13,000 sq ft, opened 2025), Granville Park OLA, Emery Barnes Park OLA renewal and expansion, and a renewed Cooper's Park OLA — approximately $2.1M in OLA-specific capital across the four-year cycle, with ~$1.3M spent in 2024 alone.

 Vancouver uses seasonal time-restricted beach access (Spanish Banks, Sunset Beach, Kits Beach) where dogs are allowed off-leash only outside summer peak hours.
-This is a time-zoning model Seattle has never used — and one of the underpinnings of the opinion recommendation's shared-use-hours framing.
+This time-zoning model is one of the reference points for the shared-use-hours framing described on the opinion page.

 DC operates 16 designated dog parks across all eight wards, all fully fenced.
 DC is the only peer with an OLA-specific enabling statute: the 2005 Dog Park Establishment Act (DC Law 16-175) defines what a Dog Park Area is, requires fencing, requires a recognized "Friends of" group to sign an MOU for stewardship, and requires environmental sign-off per site from DOEE.

-The Dog Park Establishment Act of 2005 is the clearest example among peer cities of OLAs being legally defined rather than policy-defined.
+The Dog Park Establishment Act of 2005 is the clearest example among the eight peer cities of OLAs being legally defined rather than policy-defined.
 It requires:

 DPR general-fund operating for ongoing maintenance.
 Capital for new DPAs is per-project through the District Capital Improvements Plan (recent builds such as Texas Avenue DPA have come in around $1M each).
 No user fees or permits.

 DC uses the 10-minute walk to a park standard (TPL-aligned).
 DC has ranked #1 on TPL's ParkScore most years since 2019, in part because of dense park coverage across all eight wards.
-Dog-park coverage is a deliberate ward-by-ward equity placement.
+Dog-park coverage is placed ward by ward.

 The Minneapolis Park & Recreation Board (MPRB) operates nine off-leash dog parks, and is the only major US peer that treats OLAs as a user-pays service.
 Every dog using any of the nine OLAs must carry an annual permit; permit revenue is the primary funding source for OLA operations and maintenance through MPRB's dedicated Off-Leash Dog Park Enterprise Fund.